 - Mount an older speed/cadence sensor to your spin bike.
 Sufferlandrians are a resourceful bunch, and many have taped or glued speed and cadence sensors to older spin bikes.
 It might not be pretty, but it works.

 - Mount a pedal-based power system on your spin bike.
 Nearly all spin bikes are compatible with standard 9/16" x 24TPI bicycle pedals.
 This gives you the option to install a pedal-based power meter like the PowerTap P1 pedals, or the Garmin Vector system.
 Voila!
 You have yourself a smart trainer.

 Stages is well-known for their crank-based power meters.
 They also make high-quality indoor cycling bicycles at at a variety of price points and feature sets.

 The SC1 is Stage's entry level indoor cycling model.
 It does not come standard with a power meter.
-You will need to upgrade to the power meter option in order to use the SC1 with The Sufferfest Training Centre (or use one of our SufferHacks above).
+You will need to upgrade to the power meter option in order to use the SC1 with The Sufferfest Training System (or use one of our SufferHacks above).

 The Stages SC2 is a more full-featured version of the SC1.
 However, Just like the SC1 the SC2 lacks an integrated power meter.
-You will need to upgrade to a Stages crank-based power meter to transmit power data to The Sufferfest Training Centre.
+You will need to upgrade to a Stages crank-based power meter to transmit power data to The Sufferfest Training System.

 The Stages SC3 bike is the Maserati of Stages indoor cycling lineup.
 It comes standard with a crank-based power meter and a head unit to display cycling data.
-This bicycle will work directly with The Sufferfest Training Centre, no upgrades required.
+This bicycle will work directly with The Sufferfest Training System, no upgrades required.